OpenGradient/erc-onchain-agent/agent-erc.md

 ### AI

 As with any LLM-backed system, users and developers of on-chain agents must exercise caution when letting agents decide and execute actions on their own.
-Especially in a irreversible environment like the blockchain, where bad decisions cannot be reverted.
+Especially in an irreversible environment like the blockchain, where bad decisions cannot be reversed.
 Finding the right balance between safety and autonomy will depend on the specific use-cases.
 One solution that is often applied for LLMs is requiring human confirmation before any action is taken.
 This of course restricts the usability and responsiveness of agents, however might be appropriate for certain high-impact and complex scenarios.

 ### Dependencies